Board of Directors

 Originally from Crystal Falls MI, my husband Karl and I came to Mercer, WI in 1989.
 We have 2 children, Kati and Max.
 I currently work the Mercer Area Chamber of Commerce as the Office Manager.
 I joined Scholl Community Impact Group board of directors as treasurer in 2013.
 I am proud to be part of this amazing organization.

-Celeste Hockings - Board Member
+Celeste Hockings - Secretary

 Boozhoo!
 I am a tribal member of the Oglala Lakota of the Pine Ridge.
 (Part of the Sioux, a horsemen nation) I have lived in the Northwoods of Wisconsin for the majority of my life.